VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/ChangeQuoteCommentCommandType.md

 # ChangeQuoteCommentCommandType ==~object~==

-The `ChangeQuoteCommentCommandType` is used to change the comment associated with a specific quote.
+This type is used to change the comment associated with a specific quote.

 | Field                     | Description                                 |
 | ------------------------- | ------------------------------------------- |